Security & privacy

 BIP-39 mnemonic

-Recovery, not backdoor.
-A 24-word phrase the client writes down at signup.
-Reconstructs the master key without involving Atrium.
-Lose both password and phrase, and data is mathematically unrecoverable — including by us.
+Recovery the client controls.
+A 24-word phrase they write down at signup reconstructs the master key without involving Atrium.
+Lose both the password and the phrase and the data is mathematically unrecoverable, including by us.

 libsodium